Sonderweg: Early postwar period

 The American historian Peter Viereck wrote in his 1949 book Conservatism Revisited: The Revolt Against the Revolt 1815–1949:

-Is it being unhistorical to judge the anti-Metternichian nationalism and racism of 19th century Germany by its Nazi consequences?
-Were those consequences the logical outcome or a modern accident for which nationalism should not be blamed?
-Is it a case of the wise-after-the-fallacy to read so much into those early rebels of 1806-1848, whom many historians still consider great liberals?...The liberal university professors, Metternich's fiercest foes and now so prominent in 1848, were often far from the cloudy idealists pictured in our textbooks.
-From his own viewpoint, Bismarck erred in mocking their lack of Realpolitik.
-The majority... was more Bismarckian than Bismarck ever realized.
-Many liberals... later became leading propagandists for Bismarck, along with the new National Liberal Party.
-Only an honorable few continued to oppose him and the militarist success-worship that followed his victorious wars.

 Shirer in his 1960 book The Rise and Fall of the Third Reich argued for the view that German history proceeded logically from "Luther to Hitler" and saw Hitler's rise to power as an expression of German character, rather than of the international phenomenon of totalitarianism.
 Shirer encapsulated that by stating that "the course of German history... made blind obedience to temporal rulers the highest virtue of Germanic man and put a premium on servility."